margerabe/recruitr/README.md

 - Position
 - Candidate (creating a candidate implies linking it to a position from the start.
 Assumption: one position per candidate only)
 - Recruiter
-- Skill (there is a join table between position and skills given the N-N relationship)
+- Skill (there is a join table between positions and skills given the N-N relationship)
 - Interview (see below)

 To **assign a skill to a position**: